cmdcolin/track_layout_benchmark/README.md

 each other sort of like bricks.
 There are likely other possible applications.
 These stackings don't need to be the NP-hard bin-packed optimal layout, just good enough.
 It is a little tricky to get the right algorithm to do this however.

-Here, I have surveyed a couple techniques, and put them in a little benchmark
+In this repo, I have surveyed a couple of techniques, and put them in a little benchmark

 ## Techniques